kit-data-manager/webpage/_metadatahub/index.markdown

 purpose, developers only need to set up a mapping to the specific implementations  they want.
 This makes it
 - easier for developers to provide a User interface independent of the implementaion used.
-- aysy to provide a low-threshold access to repositories for scientists
+- easy to provide a low-threshold access to repositories for scientists
   (once familiar with the user interface, the repository used no longer plays a role).